arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

  - summing all the requests served in a given time window - _read and compute heavy_
  - cleaning up the obsolete requests count - _write heavy_

-Since the operations are both read and write-heavy and will ve very frequent (on every request call), we chose an in-memory store for persisting it.
-A good choice for such operation will be a datastore like [Redis](https://redis.io) but since we would love to dive deep with the core implementation, we would store everything using data common data structures available.
+Since the operations are both read and write-heavy and will be made very frequently (on every request call), we chose an in-memory store for persisting it.
+A good choice for such operation will be a datastore like [Redis](https://redis.io) but since we would be diving deep with the core implementation, we would store everything using the common data structures available.

 ## Data models and data structures
 Now we take a look at data models and data structures we would use to build this generic rate limiter.